HBrochet/MultivariateCreativeTelescoping.jl/docs/src/OtherFunctionalities.md

 ## Gröbner bases
-This package implements two algorithms to compute Gröbner bases, namely f4 and f5.
-The f5 implementation is based on [this](https://arxiv.org/abs/2210.13788) paper.
+This package implements two algorithms to compute Gröbner bases, namely F4 and F5.
+The F5 implementation is based on [Lairez2024](https://arxiv.org/abs/2210.13788).
-It is recommended to use the f5 implementation in priority as it is much faster.
+It is recommended to use the F5 implementation as it is faster.

 ```@docs
 f4